trancaodua/clmystery/README.md

 There's been a murder in Terminal City, and TCPD needs your help.

-Before you start, skim through the required materials in the Command Line and Version Control sections of your PreCourse repo.
+Before you start, skim through the required materials in the Command Line and Version Control sections of the PreCourse on Teachable.
 Use it as a reference while working through the case.

 Now with your Terminal at hand you're ready to start.
 A couple of ground rules first: